RAM Speed and Latency Explained: MT/s, CAS Latency & CL Timings

 Bottom line

-RAM speed and latency together define real-world behavior: MT/s for bandwidth, CL (and subs) for access time.
-Use the CAS nanosecond shortcut, enable XMP/EXPO, and compare apples to apples — that is RAM speed and latency explained for buyers, not just spec sheets.
+RAM speed and latency together define behavior: MT/s for bandwidth, CL for access time — use the CAS nanosecond shortcut and enable XMP/EXPO to compare fairly.